Sunday, 22 July 2018

 After that we were forced away from the riverbank and traversed an area of car dealers and small factories before coming to the great obstacle of the N6, the ring road around the north of Auxerre.

-This raised highway swept across the river and we went with it, descending on the far side into the outer streets of the town.
+This raised highway swept across the river and we climbed up some stairs and went with it, descending on the far side into the outer streets of the town.

 We walked for another three kilometres along the riverbank, past dilapidated workshops and unedifying, rubbish-strewn waste ground, before reaching the scrubbed-up part of town.